kubernetes/community/contributors/design-proposals/storage/container-storage-interface-skip-attach.md

 ## Alternatives considered
 A/D controller and kubelet can be easily extended to check if a given volume is attachable.
 This would make mounting of non-attachable volumes easier, as kubelet would not need to wait for A/D controller to mark the volume as attached.
 However, there would be issues when upgrading or downgrading Kubernetes (or marking CSIDriver as attachable or non-attachable, which has basically the same handling).
-* On upgrade (i.e. a previously attachable CSI volume becomes non-attachable), A/D controller could discover that an attached volume is not attachable any longer.
+* On upgrade (i.e. a previously attachable CSI volume becomes non-attachable, e.g. when user creates CSIDriver instance while corresponding CSI driver is already running), A/D controller could discover that an attached volume is not attachable any longer.
 A/D controller could clean up `Node.Status.VolumesAttached`, but since A/D controller does not know anything about `VolumeAttachment`, we would either need to introduce a new volume plugin call to clean it up in CSI volume plugin, or something else would need to clean it.
-* On downgrade (i.e. a previously non-attachable CSI volume becomes attachable), kubelet must discover that already mounted volume has changed from non-attachable to attachable and put it into `Node.Status.VolumesInUse`.
+* On downgrade (i.e. a previously non-attachable CSI volume becomes attachable, e.g. when user deletes CSIDriver instance or downgrades to old Kubernetes without this feature), kubelet must discover that already mounted volume has changed from non-attachable to attachable and put it into `Node.Status.VolumesInUse`.
 This would race with A/D controller detaching the volume when a pod was deleted at the same time a CSIDriver instance was made attachable.

 Passing all volumes through A/D controller saves us from these difficulties and even races.